blackknight75/hot_reads/README.md

-# URL Lockbox
+# Hot Reads

-> This is an awesome app for keeping tack of all the links that you like.
-You can keep track of which ones you have and have not read.
-There is also a companion app that you can use in conjunction with this app to see the top 10 hottest links by view.
-When you mark a url as read it will add to the view count on the Hot Reads app.
+> This is an awesome app for viewing the top 10 links from URL Lockbox and how many views they have.
+This communicates with URL Lockbox to display tags based on the links position on the top 10 list.

 #### Production Links